Practical work with model architecture in Engee

 -

-To realise complex control logic where model execution is only necessary when certain conditions are met.
+To implement complex control logic, where the execution of the model is necessary only if certain conditions are met.

 -